-Zelensky calls for direct talks with Putin as U.S. embassy says nuclear plant attack is ‘a war crime’
+Zelensky calls for direct talks with Putin; U.S. Embassy says nuclear plant attack is ‘a war crime’

 The United States, Britain and others have so far ruled out supporting any no-fly zone, stating that it would likely severely escalate the conflict.

-But Zelensky said only “an immediate closure of sky over Ukraine” would guarantee that Russia wouldn’t bomb nuclear installations.
+But Zelensky said only “an immediate closure of sky over Ukraine” would guarantee that Russia would not bomb nuclear installations.

 “It could’ve been as bad as six Chernobyls,” Zelensky said of the nuclear plant attack in a video posted to Twitter.
 “The Russian tankers knew what they were shooting at.”

 A Russian Defense Ministry spokesman pushed back Friday, blaming Ukraine for the fire at the plant and calling it a plot to discredit Moscow.
-At a Friday news briefing, Kremlin spokesman Dmitry Peskov called on Russians to rally around Putin on the ninth day of the invasion.
+At a Friday news briefing, Kremlin spokesman Dmitry Peskov urged Russians to rally around Putin on the ninth day of the invasion.

 “This is not the time to divide, it is the time to unite,” Peskov said.
 “And unite around our president.”

-In addition to the U.S. Embassy in Kyiv calling the overnight attack a war crime, British Prime Minister Boris Johnson said he is seeking an emergency session of the U.N.
+In London, British Prime Minister Boris Johnson said he is seeking an emergency session of the U.N.
 Security Council on Friday to discuss the fire at the Zaporizhzhia plant.

 In his Friday video, Zelensky urged Russians not to “remain silent” following the overnight attack.
-He urged Russians to remember the impact of the deadly 1986 catastrophe at the Chernobyl nuclear plant.
+He said Russians should remember the impact of the deadly 1986 catastrophe at the Chernobyl nuclear plant, then under the control of the Soviet Union.

 “Radiation doesn’t know where Russia is,” he said.
 “Radiation doesn’t know where the borders of your country are.”